daskeyboard/daskeyboard.io/index.md

     <div class="row">
             <div class="col-md-12">
             <div class="homepage__tagline">
-            The Das Keyboard 5Q is a cloud connected keyboard that can display color notifications its keys.
+            The Das Keyboard 5Q is a cloud connected keyboard that can display color notifications its keys and control IOT devices.
             Notifications come from Twitter, Gmail, eBay, Facebook and many others.
-            Hundreds of applications can be configured via IFTTT and Zapier, transforming the 5Q keyboard into a RGB dashboard.
+            Hundreds of applications can be configured via IFTTT and Zapier, transforming the 5Q keyboard into a command center.
-            An open REST API is available for programmers
+            An REST API is available for programmers.
             </div>
         </div>
     </div>